virtuoso98/YSC4228-QuantFin/lin_reg/README.md

 ```
 python local_linear.py --x xin –-y yin –-output output –-num_folds 10 --plot True --xout ./data/xout
 ```

+Note that these commands assume that you are running .dms files, so you do not have to type the `.dms` type to indicate the type of file that is being read.

 Lastly, if you'd like to run all the unit tests, you may run `py.test` at the root directory of this repository.
 A `requirements.txt` file is also provided in case you need to install the relevant dependencies